Cost of Attendance

 UTSA's 2019-2020 Cost of Attendance

-Click here to see UTSA's 2019-2020 Estimated Cost of Attendance and reference the information below on understanding UTSA's cost of attendance.
+Click here to see UTSA's 2019-2020 Cost of Attendance and reference the information below on understanding UTSA's cost of attendance.

 Understanding the Cost of Attendance